 The main focus of improvements to transaction processing has been the trading system implementation which covers the full trade life-cycle.
-The implementation is focussed on maintaining control standards and improving processes and resilience.

 People risk

 The DMO, including CRND, relies on maintaining a sufficiently skilled workforce at all levels of the organisation in order to operate effectively and efficiently, and to deliver its strategic objectives.